Who are we?

 Personal data is any information about an individual from which that person can be identified.
 It does not include data where the identity of an individual has been removed (anonymous data).
 We may collect, use, store, transfer and otherwise process different kinds of personal data about you, as set out below.

-- Information you give us.This is information about you that you give us by filling in “contact us” forms on our website (creative-itc.com or www.creative-group.tech), or by corresponding with us by phone, e-mail or otherwise.
+- Information you give us.This is information about you that you give us by filling in “contact us” forms or using the chat/messaging functionality on our websites (creative-itc.com, www.vdipod.com or www.creative-group.tech), or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you register to use our site (if registration is necessary), join any of our mailing lists, or if you report a problem with our site.
 The information you give us may include your name, address, e-mail address and phone number, personal description, or any other data which identifies you.

 - Information we collect about you.
 With regard to each of your visits to our site we will automatically collect the following information: